Why do I pay rates?

-Rates are not the only source of income for Local Land Services – they make up about one-fifth of our funding.
+Rates are not the only source of income for Local Land Services – they make up less than one third of our funding.

 As well as rates, the NSW Government contributes funding through Catchment Action NSW, which provides on-ground programs to support biodiversity, native vegetation, threatened species and Aboriginal cultural heritage initiatives.

 The Australian Government also contributes funding through the National Landcare Programme, which helps drive sustainable agriculture, as well as supporting the protection, conservation and rehabilitation of Australia’s natural environment.

 How are rates calculated?

 Rates are charged on a two-tier basis, involving a general rate paid by all landholders and a supplementary animal health rate that only some landholders are charged.

 The base amount is similar to a flag fall in a taxi.
-It is a uniform charge on all rateable land within a region.
+The base charge is applied to each of the four rate types levied on a property.

 What is the general rate?